Almethis/Spotify-to-Tidal-Music-Transfer/README.md

-# Spotify to Tidal-Music Transfer
+# Spotify to Tidal Music Transfer
 Transfers your playlist from Spotify to Tidal!
 No paywall included.